options1k/options1k/content/blog/trades/20240513 - week in review.md

 Looks like it might breaking out from its downtrend though.
 We'll see.

-Also rolled my `MCD` position out farther.
+Also rolled one of my `MCD` position out farther.
 The company has not been doing so well recently.
 I may think about just closing it for a loss soon.

 ## Closed / Expired: